nicolovitelli/my-docs/docs/SQL/DDL.md

 - Establish auditing options
 - Add comments to the data dictionary

-The CREATE, ALTER, and DROP commands require exclusive access to the specified object.
-For example, an ALTER TABLE statement fails if another user has an open transaction on the specified table.

-The GRANT, REVOKE, ANALYZE, AUDIT, and COMMENT commands do not require exclusive access to the specified object.
-For example, you can analyze a table while other users are updating the table.

-Oracle Database implicitly commits the current transaction before and after every DDL statement.

 The DDL Statements are:

 - `#!sql ALTER ...` (*all statements beginning with ALTER*)